 Groceries are an essential expense, but there are opportunities to cut back here too.
 Maybe you won’t miss cutting back on your seltzer habit.
 Look at whether you’ve been ordering more takeout lately because you’re tired of cooking all the time, and calculate how much you’d save in service fees, delivery fees, and tips if you reduced the frequency of ordering food.
 “Eating out is actually typically most people's largest spend,” says Shekar.
 “But given that I'm not eating out as much and I'm saving X dollars per month on that, maybe that's the amount of money that I choose [to donate.]”

 You could also look into side hustles or selling items you no longer use to come up with more money.
-And if you happen to have a racist family member, you could use the money you’d spend on their birthday gift for an extra donation to an organization supporting Black communities.
+And if you happen to have a racist family member, you could use the money you’d spend on their birthday gift for an extra donation to an organisation supporting Black communities.

-Just the act of tracking your spending can help you maximize donations.
+Just the act of tracking your spending can help you maximise donations.
 Budgeting and tracking your money trains you to be more aware of where your dollars go.
-Some budgeting apps let you portion out your paycheck to different spending categories so you can see how much is left in each one throughout the month, not just how much you’ve spent.
+Some budgeting apps let you portion out your salary to different spending categories so you can see how much is left in each one throughout the month, not just how much you’ve spent.
 Another common money-saving tip is using cash when you can, as having a finite amount of money in your wallet helps you curb spending.

-A lot of organizations allow you to set up recurring payments, but if you’re not sure where you want to be giving yet or you expect that it could vary a bit every month, consider setting up a separate savings account just for your donations.
+A lot of organisations allow you to set up recurring payments, but if you’re not sure where you want to be giving yet or you expect that it could vary a bit every month, consider setting up a separate savings account just for your donations.
 “I think bucketing your money is incredibly powerful, because it creates this fake divide of your money and it helps you understand where things are allocated,” says Shekar.
 “I would make sure that it's something you're contributing to regularly if you're not doing the one-time model.
 And I would also encourage you to actually check in — create some sort of cadence on how you spend that money.
 Maybe every two weeks you give to somebody, or once a month you sit down and figure out how to allocate those resources.”

 Ask your job to help you